YdrMaster/gguf/README.md

-  -n, --array-detail <ARRAY_DETAIL>    How many elements to show in arrays, `all` for all elements [default: 8] -m, --filter-meta <FILTER_META>      Meta to show [default: *] -t, --filter-tensor <FILTER_TENSOR>  Tensors to show [default: *] -h, --help                           Print help
+  -n, --array-detail <ARRAY_DETAIL>    How many elements to show in arrays, `all` for all elements [default: 8] -m, --filter-meta <FILTER_META>      Meta to show [default: *] -t, --filter-tensor <FILTER_TENSOR>  Tensors to show [default: *]
+      --log <LOG>                      Log level, may be "off", "trace", "debug", "info" or "error" -h, --help                           Print help
 ```